project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_seeddata_in_framework.md

 ### Taskflow

 In this context, the category objects forms the master of all categories and can be inherited by any framework.
-Each master list category has the list of all possible category values You can either choose to use the default values for a category of your framework or override them as per the framework context using the appropriate API
+Each master list category has the list of all possible category values.
+You can either choose to use the default values for a category of your framework or override them as per the framework context using the appropriate API.

-For example, for ABC organization the framework name is ABC and code as abc1; the category selected is subject and change the label as Resource type which defines the various water resources and contains the terms as Rain water, lake, ponds and so on.
+For example, for ABC organization the framework name is ABC and code as abc1; select the category as subject and change the label as Resource type which defines the various water resources and contains the terms as rain water, lake, ponds and so on.

-While as, a term is created for each value of a category instance:
+A term is created for each value of a category instance:
 Terms are used to tag content and other platform objects.
-The order of terms within a category is defined using the sequence relation between category instance and the term in the request payload of creating terms API
+The order of terms within a category is defined using the sequence relation between category instance and the term in the request payload of creating term API.

-The following are the various fields against each term:
+The following are the various properties associated with each term:

-- name: Name of the Term
+- name: name of the term
-- code: Unique Code of the Term, which will be validated from master category
+- code: unique code of the term, which will be validated from master category
-- category: Category of the Term
+- category: category of the term
-- translations: Translations for the term in diffenren language
+- translations: translations for the term in different languages
-- index: Index position of the term
+- index: order of display of the term
-- description: Description of the term
+- description: description of the term

 Each term can have relationship with framework category and terms:

-- categories: Explains list of framework category
+- categories: list of framework category
-- parents: Explains list of parent term
+- parents: list of parent term
-- children: Wxplains list of child terms
+- children: list of child terms
-- associations: Explains list of terms associated from other the other category
+- associations: list of terms associated from other the other category

 ### Adding Category

 To add a category follow these steps:
-1. Check for the existing categories, to do so use  Fetch Category API For your reference, the following is the list of default categories:
+1. Check for the existing categories, to do so use [Fetch Category API](http://docs.sunbird.org/latest/apis/framework/#operation/FrameworkV1CategoryReadClassGet)
+For your reference, the following is the list of default categories:
  - class
  - medium